mideyolu/Attendance-System/README.md

 10. **Dockerization:** Add a `docker-compose.yml` to spin up both frontend and backend synchronously in isolated containers.

 ---

+## Key Contributors

+1. **Donatus Valentine - Group Leader & Supporting Tech Lead**
+2. **Oluwuyi Olumide - Tech Lead**
+3. **Ahmad El-Hussein**

+##### Others

+4. **Ademola**
+5. **Sa'ad Abdul**

+---

+## 🤝 Forking & Attribution

+If you choose to fork or use this project as a foundation for your own work, we kindly request that you provide proper attribution by referencing this original repository.

+Please include a section in your `README.md` or documentation that links back to this repository to acknowledge the original authors and their contributions.

 ## 📜 License